andrei-polukhin/JSONManipulator/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 JSONManipulator could always use more documentation, whether as part of the
-official nider docs, in docstrings, or even on the web in blog posts,
+official JSONManipulator docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback